wrld/PRoGAN/README.md

-# PRoGAN: Pose Randomization for Weakly Paired Image Style Translation
+# PREGAN: Pose Randomization and Estimation for Weakly Paired Image Style Translation

-This is the official repository for PRoGAN.
-The currently released code is for reviewers of RA-L to reproduce the experimental results on *AEROGROUND DATASET* and *WEAKPAIRED DATASET*.

-## PS: We apologize to the reviewers that we accidentally uploaded a wrong source code file in the supplementary folder along with the manuscript, and therefore we decided to open-source this project ahead of time so that the reviewer is able to reproduce the result!!!
+The official repository for paper "PREGAN: Pose Randomization and Estimation for Weakly Paired Image Style Translation", accepted for IEEE Robotics & Automation Letters (RAL).

 ## Dependencies